Red Light Cameras in Chicago: Follow up (August 31, 2014)

 In looking at intersections with traffic signals, we find that the drop in accidents is only 4% and the percentage of accidents at traffic signals hasn’t changed appreciably.
 However, there is a slight change in the types of accidents with a slight increase in rear end accidents and a drop of 3% in turning accidents.

 In examining intersections that had RLCs introduced during this study, there is a 5% increase for accidents (even though accidents generally were falling due to decreased driving).
-This finding is in accordance with other studies on RLC cameras, both my own and the larger literature.
+In contrast, accidents are down 11% at cameras with RLC intersections.

 One very interesting finding is the large drop in accidents at RLCs during 2012.
 There was a one-year drop of 7%.
 It’s hard to interpret this finding right now; we will have to look at the 2013 data to see if this is a trend or an anomaly.
 If this trend is sustained, it could support the notion of RLCs as a safety measure.
 I can’t explain why the camera effect would start after more than 5 years for some of these intersections.
 Perhaps it is due to increase attention from the media on RLC in 2012 that led to a greater awareness which in turn affected driving.
 Or maybe there were structural changes at some of these intersections that made them safer.